josegonzalez/josediazgonzalez.com/_old_posts/2012-07-04-why-php-sucks.markdown

 PHP isn't great, and it's not the best at most things, but it's paying the fucking bills.

-## Notes
+---

-[1] Eleventy isn't a number.
+[^1] Eleventy isn't a number.
 JRuby is actually Umpteen times faster.